kurokoda/axial/README.md

 # Implementation

+## Features

-My goal in designing this c omponent was not only to satisfy the validation requirements included in the spec, but to allow the component to be extensible; flexible enough to handle the addition of any additional validation requirements without modifying the core component.
+My goal in designing this component was not only to satisfy the validation requirements defined in the spec.
+I wanted to allow the component to be extensible; flexible enough to handle the addition of any additional validation requirements or value transforms without modifying the core component; any depth of conversion, any type of data normalization.
+I wanted the freedom to convert the inputs' values to FizzBuzz strings if necessary.

 This was handled by viewing the component as three seperate areas of concern: